 The epistemological difficulty is if and how we can learn and prove that without the inner experience we cannot explain the knowledge of ourselves and the representation of Reality since in cognitive experience they are like the Siamese Twins that we cannot know one without knowing the other one and yet this is based on the theory of truth which Kant did not have as he admitted, and so also all the neo-Kantians and Wittgenstein among them.
 Indeed, the Pragmaticist epistemology based especially on Peircean semiotics and its elaboration in my epistemic logic.
 Generally, we can say that Wittgenstein as the prominent neo-Kantian, influences in different ways the philosophers of the Twenty Century as Russell, Popper, Davidson, Putnam, Hintikka, Reacher, and many more (Nesher.
 2021).

-However, what brings Wittgenstein to reject skepticism is that humans and animals are knowing instinctively how to live in nature and society and also, what brings him to reject certainty is the facts that we err and harm ourselves in nature and society and nevertheless why we need rational knowledge and even sciences in order to leave better in them?
-That means that animals and humans have instinctive knowledge of the reality but Wittgenstein like Kant cannot explain it and therefore Wittgenstein and probably also Kant are moving between certainty and skepticism without being able to explain our life in reality indeed, due to not having any theory of truth.
+However, what brings Wittgenstein to reject skepticism is that human beings and animals instinctively know how to live in nature and society.
+Further, what brings him to reject certainty is the fact that we err and harm ourselves in nature and society and therefore need rational knowledge and even the sciences in order to thrive within them?
+That means that animals and human beings have instinctive knowledge of reality, yet, like Kant, Wittgenstein cannot explain this instinctive knowledge and therefore he (and possibly Kant as well) moves between certainty and skepticism without being able to explain our life in reality.

-The epistemological question is to explain this instinctive behavior in reality when it successive and then certain and when it is a failure and then skeptical, and what it can be true knowledge and how long it can be so?
+The epistemological question is how are we to explain this instinctive behavior in reality – when is it successful, and certain, when does it fail, and leads to skepticism, and what can true knowledge be and how long can it be so?

 3.2.
-The Place of Meaning in Human Conduct: The Nature of Mental Processes of Humans and Other Living Things
+The Place of Meaning in Human Conduct: The Nature of Mental Processes of Human Beings and Other Living Things

-The nature of mental processes of humans and other living things is the realm of the philosophy of mind.
-Cognition is the self-conscious mental process and thus is the subject matter of the philosophy of language, the theory of knowledge, and subsumed by other branches of philosophy such as aesthetics, ethics, logic, and philosophy of science.
-Wittgenstein's later philosophy is a paradigmatic case for addressing the relations between cognitive behavior and language where I understand every human behavior as cognitive while cognition encompasses also inner experience processes.
-An analysis of Wittgenstein's philosophy can show why the meaning of language and of human behavior cannot explained within it.
+The nature of mental processes of human beings and other living things is a topic for the philosophy of mind.
+Cognition is the self-conscious mental process and is thus the subject matter of the philosophy of language, the theory of knowledge, and subsumed by other branches of philosophy such as aesthetics, ethics, logic, and philosophy of science.
+Wittgenstein’s later philosophy is a paradigmatic case of addressing the relations between cognitive behavior and language, where I understand every human behavior as cognitive and where cognition encompasses also inner experiential processes.
+An analysis of Wittgenstein’s philosophy can show why the meaning of language and of human behavior cannot be explained within it.

 It seems quite clear that Wittgenstein made all efforts to separate the "subjective" component of cognition from the "objective" component of cognitive behavior.
-His position is that we cannot rely on introspective reports for our description of human cognitive and linguistic behavior; therefore, the inner experience cannot be a subject matter of philosophy qua analysis and description of the grammar of language and its rules of meaning (cf. Wittgenstein, 1991(TS: 213):11, 16, PI: ##90, 109; comp.
+His position is that we cannot rely on introspective reports for our description of human cognitive and linguistic behavior; therefore, the inner experience cannot be a subject matter of philosophy qua analysis and description of the grammar of language and its rules of meaning (cf. Wittgenstein, 1991(TS: 213):11, 16; PI: #90, #109; comp.
 Hacker, 1986: Ch.
 VI).

-I will contend that, if Wittgenstein's conception of the language-game is intended to explain the meaning of language and its representational relation with reality (cf. J. Hintikka, 1986: 212-213), then it cannot work without assuming the cognitive inner experience as a necessary element of the entire cognitive process and therefore, also, of the language-game.
+I will contend that, if Wittgenstein’s conception of the language-game is intended to explain the meaning of language and its representational relation to reality (cf. Hintikka, 1986: 212-213), then it cannot work without assuming cognitive inner experience as a necessary element of the entire cognitive process and, therefore, also of the language-game.

 3.3.
-Wittgenstein's and Frege's Struggle for The Objectivity of Meaning
+Wittgenstein and Frege’s Struggle for the Objectivity of Meaning